 One of the most frustrating things that can happen is when your d-loop won’t stop moving.
-I used to believe that you either had to retie a d-loop and set up everything again or just try live with it.
+I used to believe that you either had to retie a d-loop and set up everything again or just try to live with it.
 But gone are those days.

-There might be a few reasons why your d-loop keeps moving:
+Top 4 reasons why your d-loop keeps moving:

 - New Strings